eastwood park compensation scheme Skip to main content

 How can we help?

 We understand that coming forward and revisiting historical abuse can be extremely distressing and triggering.
-We are here to help.
+We are here to help you to get justice under the Eastwood Park Compensation Scheme.

-We believe that all survivors of abuse deserve to have their voices heard, and through this Scheme, we hope that some justice will finally be served.
+We believe that all survivors of abuse deserve to have their voices heard, and through the Eastwood Park Compensation Scheme, we hope that some justice will finally be served.

 Winston Solicitors is one of the leading law firms in Leeds and is dedicated to supporting victims of physical violence and abuse whilst obtaining compensation for their suffering.